Ixalotriton parvus

-Ixalotriton parva, the dwarf false brook salamander, is a species of salamander in the family Plethodontidae.
+Ixalotriton parvus, the dwarf false brook salamander, is a species of salamander in the family Plethodontidae.
 It is endemic to a small mountainous area of Mexico where its natural habitat is subtropical or tropical moist montane forests.
 It is threatened by habitat loss.
-There is some doubt whether this species should be classified as Pseudoeurycea parva or Ixalotriton parva.

 Description

 The dwarf false brook salamander is small with a broad head, small nostrils, protruding eyes and slender body.
 It grows to a length of about 7.5 cm, half of which is the tail.
 It is a greyish-brown colour with a pale brown stripe running along the ridge of the back and a few whitish spots on the tail, which is prehensile.
-In appearance it is very similar to Pseudoeurycea praecellens.
+In appearance it is very similar to Aquiloeurycea praecellens.

 Distribution and habitat

 The dwarf false brook salamander is endemic to the Cerro Baul Mountains in the eastern part of Oaxaca State, Mexico at an altitude of about 1600 m above sea level.
 It lives in virgin cloud forests and does not flourish after forestry operations have caused disturbance.
 It is a terrestrial species and is usually found in the water that collects in the centre of bromeliads.